necampanini/UNF-Camp-2016/Source Control/README.md

 * You now have a copy of this project.
 The entirety of it.
 All of it's history.
 * Every committed line of code, every message, literally all recorded history that makes up the project.
 * This is the case for every project you clone via Git.
+* Wow!

+* What's more, is that since you cloned this git repository, git know's its roots.
+* Since I've added you all as collaborators to this git project via GitHub...
+* ...you can now push new commits and branches with full rights.